rancher/rancher-docs/docs/pages-for-subheaders/istio.md

 To remove Istio components from a cluster, namespace, or workload, refer to the section on [uninstalling Istio.](../integrations-in-rancher/istio/disable-istio.md)

-## Migrate From Previous Istio Version

-There is no upgrade path for Istio versions less than 1.7.x.
-To successfully install Istio through **Apps & Marketplace,** you will need to disable your existing Istio from the global view in the legacy Rancher UI.

-If you have a significant amount of additional Istio CRDs you might consider manually migrating CRDs that are supported in both versions of Istio.
-You can do this by running `kubectl get <resource> -n istio-system -o yaml`, save the output yaml and re-apply in the new version.

-Another option is to manually uninstall istio resources one at a time, but leave the resources that are supported in both versions of Istio and that will not be installed by the newest version.
-This method is more likely to result in issues installing the new version, but could be a good option depending on your situation.

 ## Accessing Visualizations

 > By default, only cluster-admins have access to Kiali.
 For instructions on how to allow admin, edit or views roles to access them, see [this section.](../integrations-in-rancher/istio/rbac-for-istio.md)